Nigel-Mark-Smith/covid_alerts/README.md

 # covid_alerts

-This repository delivers utility scripts covid_alerts, general_alerts.py and trust_deaths.py which support the processing of publicly available COVID-19 data to raise alerts to the user relating to negative trends in this data.
+This repository delivers utility scripts covid_alerts.bat, general_alerts.py and trust_deaths.py which support the processing of publicly available COVID-19 data to raise alerts to the user relating to negative trends in this data.
 The data is either retrieved through the COVID-19 API or from an Excel spreadsheet available on an NHS web site.
 The python utilities have configuration files which allow the criteria under which alerts